Hamiltonius/Regulus/README.md

 **Regulus** is a streamlined Python tool designed to monitor and report changes in U.S. export control regulations.
 Tailored for compliance professionals, analysts, and policy teams, Regulus automates the tracking of federal register notices, extracts insights from source documents, and highlights new additions over time.

+## Current Build

+The current stable version of Regulus is [`regulus.py`](regulus.py).

+This version includes ECCN extraction, PDF analysis, Excel summary output, and a dashboard with guidance tabs for export compliance professionals.

+Older builds and experimental files are available in the [`archive/`](archive) folder.

 ---

 ## Purpose